B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 - NN with simplified dataset.
 - Would be nice to add additional information.
 Start with weather data.
 - Developing an alert system where departments are notified every time the prediction of model is too different from what's happening during the weighting process.
-- Combining CV model with the best model on tabular data.
+- Combining computer vision model with the best model on tabular data.

 If you have any suggestions, recommendations, or corrections please reach out to me.